PDAL/PDAL/doc/workshop/exercises/info/metadata.rst

 For example, we might only care about the ``system_id`` and ``compressed`` flag for this particular file.
-Our simple ``pdal info --metadata`` command gives us that, but it also gives us a bunch of other stuff we don't need at the moment either.
+Our simple ``pdal info --metadata`` command gives us that, but it also gives us a bunch of other stuff we don't need at the moment.
 Let's focus on extracting what we want using the ``jq`` command.

 .. literalinclude:: ./metadata-command-jq.txt